 "Ultimately, it came down to whether I wanted Christian to remember his childhood as being full of failure and antagonism due to his untreated ADHD," says the Bethesda, Maryland, mom of three.
 "When I looked at it from this perspective, there was nothing else I could do."

-Although alternative ADHD treatments are used to manage attention deficit, research shows that pairing therapy with medication dramatically increases the odds of improving ADHD symptoms.
+Although alternative ADHD treatments are used to manage attention deficit, research shows that pairing therapy with medication dramatically increases the odds of improving ADHD symptoms in both children and adults.

+For children in particular, the results have been promising.
 In fact, according to the American Academy of Pediatrics (AAP), 80 percent of the children who use stimulant medications, either alone or combined with behavior therapy, increase focus and decrease impulsivity.
 What's more, a study in the July issue of the Journal of the American Academy of Adolescent Psychiatry suggests that, for children under age 10, medication alone may offer the best results.
 The majority of children who use medication report having increased self-esteem, fewer disruptive behaviors, and improved relationships with parents, siblings, and teachers.
+And adults with ADHD have seen similar results.

 Making meds work